2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 **Goal:** Compute the idle cost of each environment.

 ### Pricing Data Source & Screenshots
-*Note: Screenshots of the current AWS pricing pages for Lambda and Fargate are saved in the `results/figures/pricing-screenshots/` directory with the date visible.
+* Screenshots of the current AWS pricing pages for Lambda and Fargate are saved in the `results/figures/pricing-screenshots/` directory with the date visible.
 During the execution of this assignment, the official AWS EC2 On-Demand pricing web page experienced a loading timeout/outage.
-To ensure accurate calculations without delay, the standard baseline price for a Linux `t3.small` instance in the `us-east-1` region ($0.0208/hour) was verified using the official AWS Pricing API / alternative official AWS documentation fallbacks.*
+To ensure accurate calculations without delay, the standard baseline price for a Linux instance in the `us-east-1` region ($0.0208/hour) was retrieved with the assistance of an AI chatbot (Gemini), which cross-referenced official AWS documentation and pricing APIs to bypass the outage. *

 **1. Hourly Idle Cost**
 * **AWS Lambda:** $0.00 / hour